 This document focuses on agency and distribution agreements in Brazil in the context of the Civil Code.
-It lists the particulars of these types of agreements and details how they are handled in the Brazilian court system.
+It lists the particulars of these types of agreements as well as details on how they are handled in the Brazilian court system.
 Prepared by: Bichara, Barata & Costa Advogados.gE Module: Doing Business in Brazil

 Executive Briefing: Brazil, Russia, India, and China form the so-called BRIC countries.
-This article summarizes the basics of the BRIC countries, including: the impact on the BRIC’s by the world economy, organizing by the BRIC countries, economic and population changes in the BRIC countries, key strengths and weaknesses of the BRIC countries, and key issues for countries and firms to consider when doing business with the BRIC countries.
-Opens in PDF format.
+This article summarizes the basics of the BRIC countries, including the impact on the BRIC’s by the world economy, organizing by the BRIC countries, economic and population changes in the BRIC countries, key strengths and weaknesses of the BRIC countries, and key issues for countries and firms to consider when doing business with the BRIC countries.
+Opens in PDF.

 Brazilian Journal features a wide variety of news including economic and business news.
 Users can search for articles through the search bar on the top right.
 Website is only available in Portuguese.

 The Brazilian Ministry of Industry, Foreign Trade and Services site is a comprehensive resource for Brazilian trade.
 The site contains information about trade barriers, imports, and exports all dealing with Brazil.
 An English version of the site is available, however, the majority of pages on the site are only available in Portuguese.

 The National Telecommunications Agency (ANATEL) regulates telecommunications, post, and broadcasting in Brazil.
 ANATEL promotes fair competition in the industry while also promoting the innovation of equipment.
 ANATEL monitors radio frequency, implements legislation and standards, and arbitrates disputes among consumers and operators.
 The site is only available in Portuguese.